-To master a new language requires a focused commitment for a long period of time.
+To master a new language requires a focused commitment for an extended period of time.
 Say you wanted to become fluent in French.
 It would take years of reading books, attending classes, listening to audio tapes and probably immersing yourself in the culture for a period of time.
 Eventually, a new part of your brain would develop that enables you to speak French.
 This is possible because of the brain’s capacity to change by increasing the number of neurons and connections between them, laying down an insulating material call myelin, and changes occurring in the glial cells, which are the supporting cells of the central nervous system.
 This process is called, “neuroplasticity” and your brain changes every second.
 (1)

 “Not speaking English”